mdschneider/JIF/README.md

 ## Test Analysis

 The following procedure outlines the steps that can be take to create some test data with `galasim_galaxy`, analyze it with `Roaster`, and inspect the results with `RoasterInspector`.
+This example does not require installation via `setup.py`.

 1. Create the directory structure (if not already in place). cd to the parent repository directory (i.e. the one containing jif).

   ```
-  mkdir TestData
-  mkdir output
+  mkdir -p data/TestData
-  mkdir output/roasting
+  mkdir -p output/roasting
   ```
 2. Generate the test data with GalSim: